 It is very difficult to conclude a financial agreement within a divorce without being aware of what pension each spouse holds.
 This is because any agreed order that is put before the court for approval by a judge has to have with it a document that summaries the financial position of each spouse.
 The form is in a prescribed format and has a specific box for pension provision.

-So the women who called Radio 4 should have been aware if there were valuable pension funds held by their husbands.
-However they may not have appreciated that the deal they struck involved offsetting their pension claims against other assets, effectively trading the money they could have received from a pension and taking it in some other asset, usually a house.
-This can be a sensible step for many women who still have children at home, to secure ownership of the house outright rather than having part of a house and part of a pension fund which, remember, they cannot access now but only on their own retirement.
+Sometimes a deal may be struck which involves offsetting pension claims against other assets, effectively trading the money they could receive from a pension and taking it in some other asset, usually a house.
+This can be a sensible step for many spouses who still have children at home, to secure ownership of the house outright rather than having part of a house and part of a pension fund which, remember, they can only access on their own retirement.

 Divorce without legal advice